sai80082/event-prigger-platform/README.md

 ```
 ## Assumption
  - I have assumed the api endpoint for testing the trigger as Discord webhook.you can set that using the env variable `HTTP_URL`.
+ - The cache duration for statistics is set to 5 minutes to avoid frequent database queries, as fetching statistics for every trigger can be resource-intensive.

 ---